SaiKarthik547/My-Portfolio/README.md

 Responsive Testing: Resize the browser or use a mobile device to test responsiveness.
 PWA Features: Install the website as a progressive web app on supported browsers for offline access.

-Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
-Make your changes and commit (git commit -m "Add your feature").
-Push to the branch (git push origin feature/your-feature).
-Open a pull request with a description of your changes.

 Please ensure your code follows the existing style conventions and includes appropriate comments.
 License